La Ciudad Blanca

-La Ciudad Blanca ([la sjuˈðað ˈblaŋka], Spanish for "The White City") is a legendary settlement said to be located in the Mosquitia region of the Gracias a Dios Department in eastern Honduras.
+La Ciudad Blanca ([la sjuˈðað ˈblaŋka], Spanish for "The White City") is a legendary settlement said to be located in the Gracias a Dios Department in eastern Honduras.
 It is also known by the Pech name Kahã Kamasa ("White Town").
 This extensive area of rainforest, which includes the Río Plátano Biosphere Reserve, has long been the subject of multidisciplinary research.
 Archaeologists refer to it as being a part of the Isthmo-Colombian Area of the Americas, one in which the predominant indigenous languages have included those in the Chibchan and Misumalpan families.
 Due to the many variants of the story in the region, most professional archaeologists doubt that it refers to any one actual settlement, much less one representing a city of the Pre-Columbian era.
 They point out that there are multiple large archaeological sites in the region and that references to the legendary White City cannot be proven to refer to any single place.

 Spanish conquistador Hernán Cortés reported hearing "trustworthy" information on a region with "towns and villages" of extreme wealth in Honduras, but never located them.
 In 1927, aviator Charles Lindbergh reported seeing a "white city" while flying over eastern Honduras.
 The first known mention by an academic of the ruins under the name Ciudad Blanca (White City) was by Eduard Conzemius, an ethnographer from Luxembourg, in 1927.
 In his report on the Pech people of Honduras to the Society of Americanists, he said the ruins had been found about twenty-five years earlier by someone looking for rubber who got lost in the area between the Paulaya River and the Plátano River.
 He said it was called the White City because its buildings and a wall around it were white stone.
 (See Timeline below for a list of the many attempts to identify the White City.)